wp-plugins/catwalker/readme.txt

 Set the preference to use or not use the custom "Attributes" taxonomy on the Writing Settings page.

 == Changelog ==

+= 1.3.1 =

+This version introduces a minor enhancement so that users have an option to set whether the widget dropdown includes empty categories alongside non-empty categories.
+You can set the preference in the widget itself on the admin side.

 = 1.3 =